22 Animals That Are Deadlier Than Sharks

 Every arachnophobe fears this spider most: the black widow.
 Found most often in western states, these spiders sometimes make their way into bags of produce and faraway kitchens.
 They kill around seven Americans a year, but that doesn’t mean you should live your life in fear.
 One study found that the spider is most likely to bite when it’s pinched along the entire length of its body.
 Even poking the spider repeatedly wasn’t enough to get it to bite.
 That means you’re probably safe if you see this arachnid on your wall.
 But if you sit on her, you’ll want to get help immediately.
 And don’t assume the worst.
 In 2013, there were 1,866 reported black widow bites.
 None resulted in death.

 These seemingly harmless little flies can actually do a lot of damage.
 Mosquitoes carry a lot of diseases and when they transfer them to humans it can cause death.
 They kill around 725,000 people every year.
+This is the fascinating reason why you don’t see mosquitos at Disney World.

 You might not have guessed this, but hippos are very aggressive.
 They are the deadliest large land mammal and have very sharp teeth.
 Hippos kill about 500 people every year in Africa.
 Not only can they kill by biting, but they also can kill by sitting on humans—they weigh over 6,000 pounds.
 Yikes!